Reversible Cerebral Vasoconstriction Syndrome

 - It may come along with a viral or bacterial infection.

-- It may come along with systemic (affecting the whole body) vasculitic disorders (Wegener’s granulomatosis, microscopic polyangiitis, Behçet’s syndrome).
+- It may come along with systemic (affecting the whole body) vasculitic disorders (granulomatosis with polyangiitis (GPA), microscopic polyangiitis, Behçet’s syndrome).

 - It may appear on its own; in such cases it is referred to as primary angiitis of the CNS (PACNS).